Mr-Specs-25/Kingfisher/README.md

 # Kingfisher
-### A discord.py bot made for Kingfisher Gaming community
+### A discord.py bot made for Kingfisher Gaming community.